The 30 Most Fascinating Unsolved Mysteries in America

 Where is Sherlock Holmes when you need him?

 Everybody loves a good mystery—and unsolved mysteries are all the more captivating.
 (After all, The Da Vinci Code didn’t make a bazillion dollars because people are really into the Mona Lisa!)
-With that in mind, here are just a few of the most intriguing unsolved mysteries in North America—ones that just may stay that way forever.
+With that in mind, here are just a few of the top unsolved mysteries in North America—ones that just may stay that way forever.
 Unless some sleuth finds that one missing piece to the puzzle that will reveal the truth.
 Who knows, maybe you’re that someone.
 There’s a Sherlock Holmes born every day.
-And for more mind-blowing trivia, check out the 30 Craziest Predictions About the Future Experts Say Are Going to Happen.

 Sometimes called the “American Stonehenge,” the granite monument was built in 1979 in Elbert County, Georgia, in a field off Highway 77.
 It contains ten commandments for “an Age of Reason,” written in eight languages — English, Spanish, Swahili, Hindi, Hebrew, Arabic, Chinese and Russian.